 Our goals are to:

-PCOM faculty and staff may access educational and instructional resources by visiting our faculty resources page.
-Resources include worksheets, instructional videos and documents, tips for engaging students, etc.
+PCOM faculty and staff may access educational and instructional resources by visiting our faculty resources in myPCOM.
+Resources include worksheets, instructional videos and documents, tips for engaging students and more.

 Special thanks to our volunteer clinical faculty (clinical preceptors) across the entire PCOM community.
 Their commitment is extremely important to the success of our students as they continue to learn in the clinical setting.
 Volunteer clinical faculty may apply for a variety of services, including the following.